 Our plans can include acute onset coverage for pre-existing conditions for most travelers (coverage limits and availability are based on the traveler’s age) and emergency medical evacuation coverage if the medical care necessary to treat your illness or injury is not available at your location.

 Seven Corners provides this protection in Seven Corners Travel Medical Insurance plans.

 Read more about how travel medical insurance can help you.

 Not always, and if it does, it may only cover emergency expenses.
 Also, it’s unlikely it will cover an emergency medical evacuation or repatriation if you get sick or hurt in an area without appropriate health care for you.

 Yes!
-Visit the Seven Corners Travel Medical plan for trips including the USA page and choose travel including the United States to see plan details and pricing.
+Visit the Seven Corners Travel Medical plan for trips including the USA page and obtain a quote to choose the level of protection that is best for you

 You can choose a plan based on several factors including where you live, where you are traveling, and the types of benefits you need.